GurpreetSK95/android-boilerplate/README.md

 6. Create a `SignInPresenterTest`and write unit tests for `signIn(email)`.
 Remember to mock the  `SignInMvpView` and also the `DataManager`.
 7. Make your  `ActivitySignIn` implement `SignInMvpView` and implement the required methods like `showSignInSuccessful()`
 8. In your activity, inject a new instance of `SignInPresenter` and call `presenter.attachView(this)` from `onCreate` and `presenter.detachView()` from `onDestroy()`.
 Also, set up a click listener in your button that calls `presenter.signIn(email)`.
+9. Create Immutable Value objects for `SignInRequest` & `SignInResponse`
+10. Create a `SignInAction` & add necessary endpoint to `Api`
+11. If data fetching with caching is necessary encapsulate the `API` call into a Store giving you a memory & network cache
+12. If data needs to be saved in `SQLLite` create necessary create table & query statements within `sqlDelight` directory and have your data model extend `{TableNameModel}` (See example in source)

 ## Code Quality